-* We cannot guarantee that another university will accept the 3 college credits earned in the Aerospace program as the ultimate decision is that of the receiving university, as with any transfer student.
+* We cannot guarantee that another university will accept the three college credits earned in the Aerospace program, as the ultimate decision is that of the receiving university, as with any transfer student.

 The application process for all summer camps consists of several steps.
 Please review our Application Instructions for guidance and to help with any questions you might have.

 Registration will be open on Jan.
 12, 2023.